AdobeDocs/pass.en/help/authentication/tve-dashboard-review-push-changes.md

    *Push changes*

-   Alternatively, you can select **Dismiss changes** If you want to revert to the previous configuration.
+   Alternatively, you can select **Dismiss changes** if you want to revert all the listed configuration changes.